ericmahare/Birthday-Reminder/README.md

 - get the directory that you want to clone the repository.
 - open the command prompt in this directory.
 - write `git clone https://github.com/ericmahare/Birthday-Reminder.git`.
-- go to the repository folder in your command prompt `cd todo-list`
+- go to the repository folder in your command prompt `cd Birthday-Reminder`
 - write `npm install` to install all the packages.
 - write `npm start` to start the live server